Yokohama Tyres 19545×16 have proved to be a good seller to the younger tyre market and that’s where we missed out in the past.

 Yokohama Tyres investment

 Changing and re-shaping the way we think and the massive drive towards lower emissions.
-Now the development of the electric car.
+Now comes the development of the electric car.
 Consequently, and all the implications that will go with that.

 Car Tyre Prices have plummeted in recent times.
-So due to internet competition.
+So, due to internet competition,.
 Subsequently, we are still able to compete

-This would also coincide with our 25 years anniversary next year, only a few months away in 2014.
-Yokohama tyres are a top class product and we at Pellon tyres feel honoured to sell their tyres and work in partnership along with the guys at Micheldever tyres.
+only a few months away in 2014.
+Yokohama tyres are a top class product, and we at Pellon Tyres feel honoured to sell their tyres and work in partnership with the guys at Micheldever Tyres.
 I have included some images of what the depot will look like when the work is completed.